top of page

 0B9A1115 klein.jpg

-Transwell cultures are the most used cell culture platform in our laboratory.
-We culture primary nasal, tracheal, bronchial and alveolar cells and culture these at the air-liquid interface.
+Insert cultures are the most used cell culture platform in our laboratory.
+We culture primary nasal, tracheal, bronchial and alveolar epithelial cells alone, or in combination with other cells and culture these at the air-liquid interface.

-In our research we use feeder-free primary nasal, bronchial, alveolar and tumor organoid cultures.
-We use our organoids mainly for expansion and propagation of epithelial cells and studies on development and repair.
+In our research we use feeder-free primary nasal, bronchial and alveolar organoid cultures.
+We use organoids for expansion and propagation of epithelial cells and studies on development and repair.

 0B9A1001 klein.jpg

-In our laboratory we use the commercial Organ-Chip platform from Emulate Inc. for Airway and Alveolar cultures and have developed an in-house vascularized Alveolus Lung-Chip.
+In our laboratory we use the commercial Organ-Chip platform from Emulate Inc. for Airway and Alveolar cultures to study the effects of breathing-like stresses on cell behavior and have developed an in-house vascularized Alveolus Lung-Chip to study cellular cross-talk in lung injury.

 hiPSC colonies 100x.tif